min2ha/ukwa-site/content/target/26163/index.en.md

   "subject": "UK General Election 2015"
 }

-# Action for Children: A Stitch in Time

 Action for Children is a UK children’s charity committed to helping vulnerable and neglected children and young people, and their families, throughout the UK.